Sunset In Gros Morne National Park Newfoundland

 By 10:30pm and with the light of the sun fading quickly, we packed up and headed for the Fisherman's Landing Restaurant for a delicious supper before checking in at the Berry Hill Campground for the night.
 After setting up the camper we decided to walk out to the booth at the entrance to the campground to pay our fee - it turned out to be quite a long walk but it was a fine evening and we couldn't think of a better way to end an already marvelous day!

-These travel blog entries may interest you too: Sunset In Gros Morne National Park Newfoundland:
+These travel blog entries related to Sunset In Gros Morne National Park Newfoundland may interest you too:

 Press "Ctrl+D" to bookmark this page.